Garrid0/first-ROS2-project/README.md

 # ROS 2 "Bump and Go" Demo

+This project is part of one of the exercises of the [ACM SIGSOFT Summer School for Software Engineering](https://scivenia.com/en/event/acm-sigsoft-summer-school-for-software-engineering-in-robotic) for Robotics that took place in June 2025 at TU Delft, which was presetned by
 This project provides a simple demonstration of a reactive navigation algorithm known as "Bump and Go."
 It shows a simulated [TurtleBot3](https://www.turtlebot.com/turtlebot3/) robot in a TurtleBot3 world, controlled by a ROS 2 node written in Python.
 The robot uses its LIDAR sensor to detect obstacles and changes its direction when it gets too close.

 ## Features